esthermu1020/Linkedin_Job_Scraper/README.md

 ## Disclaimer

 This tool is for research purposes only.
 Use of this tool may violate LinkedIn's Terms of Service.
 Users are responsible for ensuring their use complies with all applicable terms of service, laws, and regulations.
+## Example Results

+The `example_result` directory contains sample outputs from the LinkedIn Job Scraper:

+- `Example_linkedIn_job scraper_introduction_page.png`: The introduction page of the application
+- `Example_linkedIn_job scraper_result_page.png`: The results page with visualizations
+- `Example_linkedIn_job scraper_result_page02.png`: The data table with scraped job information
+- `Example_linkedIn_job scraper_plot_page01.png`: Location-based job distribution chart
+- `Example_linkedIn_job scraper_result_dataframe.csv`: Sample CSV output with scraped job data

+These examples demonstrate the capabilities of the tool and the type of data and visualizations it can produce.